 Trump Media stock price surges after assassination attempt seen as boosting Donald Trump's reelection odds

-Trump Media & Technology Group's stock price soared 50% in premarket trading Monday as Wall Street recalculated the odds of former President Donald Trump succeeding in his reelection campaign following Saturday's failed assassination attempt.
+Trump Media & Technology Group's stock price soared 32% in Monday trading as Wall Street recalculated the odds of former President Donald Trump succeeding in his reelection campaign following Saturday's failed assassination attempt.

-The company, which owns the Truth Social platform, jumped $15.42 to $46.30 in trading before U.S. trade kicked off at 9:30 a.m.
-Eastern Time.
-The stock was up 36% shortly after financial markets opened.
+The company, which owns the Truth Social platform, jumped $9.98 to $40.87 in morning trading.
 The jump reverses a six-week slump in Trump Media shares, which have exhibited volatile trading patterns since going public in March.

 Trump Media — whose ticker symbol, "DJT," is the same as the former president's initials — is viewed by some as a so-called meme stock because its wild swings are influenced largely by social media enthusiasm rather than the business fundamentals that investors typically look for, such as profit and revenue growth.